A Power of Attorney enables you to appoint a person (or people) to be your “attorney”.

 Can I revoke my appointment of an Attorney?

 Yes.
 You can revoke the appointment of your Attorney at any time.
 You should advise your attorney in writing or verbally of their appointment being revoked.
-Written advice is best, especially if your Power of Attorney is registered at the Land & Property Information (LPI).
+Written advice is best, especially if your Power of Attorney is registered at the NSW Land Registry Services (LRS).

 Does my Power of Attorney need to be registered with any organisation?

-Your Power of Attorney will need to be registered with the LPI, if your attorney has to deal with property on your behalf e.g. sell your home.
+Your Power of Attorney will need to be registered with the LRS, if your attorney has to deal with property on your behalf e.g. sell your home.

 What happens to my Power of Attorney if I die?